-The arc of Bow Bridge is the muse of a swoon, a breath stealing swoop, an archer’s bow inducing soft strolls and big questions like “Will you marry me?”.
+The arc of Bow Bridge is the muse to a swoon, a breath stealing swoop, an archer’s bow inducing soft strolls and big questions like “Will you marry me?”.

 Built between 1859 and 1862 during the American Civil War, it was the second cast-iron bridge in the USA (same iron as used in a Wagner American frying pan).

 So, what else was going on in 1860?